-The model is a discrecte time non-stationary search model, based on van den Berg (1990), with the extension of allowing for endogenous search intensity.
+The model is a discrect time non-stationary search model, based on van den Berg (1990), with the extension of allowing for endogenous search intensity.
+The model describes the job search process of a single unemployed individual and thus does not explicitly model heterogeneity.
+We will discuss identification in the presence of heterogeneity in the methods section.1

 Unemployed individuals are risk neutral and maximize the present discounted value of income.
 Workers become unemployed in period t = 0 and immediately start looking for jobs.
-In each period t workers choose search intensity λ_t which is normalized, so that the probability of receiving a job offer in that period is equal to λ_t .
-The cost of job search $\psi(\lambda_t)$ is an increasing, convex and twice differentiable function and the cost is incurred at the end of the period.
+In each period t workers receive UI benefits b_t and choose search intensity λ_t which is normalized, so that the probability of receiving a job offer in that period is equal to λ_t .
+The cost of job search $\psi(\lambda_t)$ is an increasing, convex and twice differentiable function and the cost is incurred at the beginning of the period.

 Jobs offer a wage w and wage offers are drawn from a distribution with CDF F_t , which may vary with the duration of unemployment t.
-If a job is accepted, the worker starts working right away and receives his first wage w at the end of the period.
-Otherwise the worker remains unemployed for the remainder of the period and receives UI benefits b_t at the end of the period.
+If a job is accepted, the worker starts working at the beginning of the next period.
+Otherwise the worker remains unemployed for the remainder of the period.